China Soul: Personal life

 Soul is the only daughter of actor/singer David Soul and actress Julia Nickson.
 She has five half-brothers from her father's previous marriages.

 Born in Tampa, Florida, Soul grew up in Los Angeles, California.
 She studied creative writing at Orange County High School of the Arts.
-In June 2006, Soul moved to London permanently and attended Royal Holloway, University of London where she studied English Literature and Creative Writing.
+In June 2006, Soul relocated to London and attended Royal Holloway, University of London where she studied English Literature and Creative Writing.